ray-di/Ray.Di/README.md

     public function get();
 }
 ```
-Our provider implementation class has dependencies of its own, which it receives via a contructor annotated with @Inject.
+Our provider implementation class has dependencies of its own, which it receives via a contructor annotated with `@Inject`.
 It implements the Provider interface to define what's returned with complete type safety:

 ```php